 When we are in a state of neediness we depend on others to save us.
 When we feel needy it is because we feel someone else can fill our needs and make us feel happy.
-Dependency on getting our needs met by another is felt because we have unresolved loss from the past we have not recovered from or we have a negative belief about our self.
+Dependency on getting our needs met by another is felt because we have an unresolved loss from the past we have not recovered from or we have a negative belief about ourselves.

 Why We Need Self Love

-Loving ourselves raises our self esteem so we can enjoy life and have a positive attitude about our future.
-Self love motivates us to live healthily, take care of our physical and mental health and adopt healthy habits.
+Loving ourselves raises our self-esteem so we can enjoy life and have a positive attitude about our future.
+Self-love motivates us to live healthily, take care of our physical and mental health and adopt healthy habits.

 We need to learn to love ourselves because we can search and search for the person that we think will give us the love and security we need to feel safe and secure but the truth is, the love we need and look for can only come from within.

-No matter how desperate for love we think we are, in reality we have all the love we need inside of us and we need to find a way to learn to identify and listen to the love within and learn to love ourselves or we could be seen as needy.
+No matter how desperate for love we think we are, in reality, we have all the love we need inside of us and we need to find a way to learn to identify and listen to the love within and learn to love ourselves or we could be seen as needy.

 Consequence Of Not Loving Myself, My Experience

-For a long time, I wanted and needed to feel acknowledged, loved and respected but never felt it because I had no love or respect for myself.
-My negative beliefs about myself that I was unworthy of love meant that I felt selfish for having the need to feel loved and cared for.
+For a long time, I wanted and needed to feel acknowledged, loved, and respected but never felt it because I had no love or respect for myself.
+My negative beliefs about myself that I was unworthy of love meant that I felt selfish for needing to feel loved and cared for.
 I felt greedy for wanting to feel loved and for wanting my basic needs met.
 I wanted to be happy but put up with my unhappiness so that I did not feel guilty or selfish by wanting what I knew I needed to feel, which was to feel loved and happy.
 I had to learn that it is not wrong to want your needs met even if your needs are different from others around you.

-As a consequence of not loving myself, I put the needs of others before my own needs in an attempt to please and I became a hard core people pleaser.
-I adapted my behaviour to fit others expectations of me and never felt good about myself.
+As a consequence of not loving myself, I put the needs of others before my own needs in an attempt to please and I became a hard-core people pleaser.
+I adapted my behaviour to fit others' expectations of me and never felt good about myself.

-I was easily manipulated by others and disgusted with myself that I could never say no even when I wanted to say no. I allowed myself to be used by others and was self loathing.
+I was easily manipulated by others and disgusted with myself that I could never say no even when I wanted to say no. I allowed myself to be used by others and was self-loathing.

-I was a scapegoat for the problems of others and often took the blame for their wrong doing, taking the responsibility and the punishment because I felt that I could cope with punishment better than others.
+I was a scapegoat for the problems of others and often took the blame for their wrongdoing, taking the responsibility and the punishment because I felt that I could cope with punishment better than others.

-Not loving myself meant that I was full of self doubt and self hatred for not being good enough, intelligent enough, good looking enough and many other negative beliefs about myself which held me back from reaching my full potential and true happiness.
+Not loving myself meant that I was full of self-doubt and self-hatred for not being good enough, intelligent enough, good-looking enough, and many other negative beliefs about myself which held me back from reaching my full potential and true happiness.

-When we are not being loving towards ourselves, we feel unhappy when we are supposed to be enjoying life.
+When we are not loving towards ourselves, we feel unhappy when we are supposed to be enjoying life.
 We feel lonely, scared, depressed, anxious and all the negative emotions we can feel and we cannot see our value.
-We might be having not so nice thoughts about ourselves and might be silently berating ourselves or calling ourselves derogatory names like 'stupid'.
-That inner voice can be cruel when we believe we are unloved because we hear lots of statements and words coming from our own thoughts and negative beliefs about ourselves that seem to be the truth and evidence of our unworthiness.
+We might be having not-so-nice thoughts about ourselves and might be silently berating ourselves or calling ourselves derogatory names like 'stupid'.
+That inner voice can be cruel when we believe we are unloved because we hear lots of statements and words coming from our thoughts and negative beliefs about ourselves that seem to be the truth and evidence of our unworthiness.